ztnel/merase/README.md

 Modified: 2022-02

-Micro c logger for micro embedded systems.
-The name `merase` is derived from [polymerase](https://en.wikipedia.org/wiki/Polymerase), an enzyme responsible for transcribing DNA or MRNA, in other words a genetic logger.
+C logger for micro embedded systems. `Merase` is derived from [polymerase](https://en.wikipedia.org/wiki/Polymerase), an enzyme responsible for transcribing DNA or MRNA, in other words a genetic logger.

 ## Build
-Build the static library for merase
+Build the static library:
 ```bash
 git clone https://github.com/ztnel/merase.git
 cd merase